mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Repair Drones
-Repair Drones come in a variety of sizes, from giant extra-large units found mostly on capital ships to extra- small robots optimised for crawling through narrow conduits to fix faults.
+Repair Drones come in a variety of sizes, from giant extra-large units found mostly on capital ships to extra-small robots optimised for crawling through narrow conduits to fix faults.
 On smaller vessels, one ton of Repair Drones usually includes two medium, three small and three extra-small drones, although other